-You can also add some extra activities to your tour during the booking process, so you don't miss out on any of the fun you were looking forward to.
-There are options such as snowmobiling, glacier hiking, and a boat tour around the glacier lagoon you can add onto your trip.
-Furthermore, the entrance to the famed Blue Lagoon is included in the price.
+You can also add some extra activities to your tour during the booking process at a discounted price.
+There are options such as snowmobiling, glacier hiking, visiting the Blue Lagoon, and a boat tour around Jökulsárlón glacier lagoon you can add onto your trip.

 The summer days in Iceland are long, so make the most of them by starting early and finishing late—you won't ever need to reach a destination 'before it gets dark' since during the season of the midnight sun it doesn't get dark; between the months of May and August.